 gpfdist is forced to exit.
 When the environment variable is set and

-gpfdist hangs, the utility aborts after the specified number of seconds, creates a core dump, and sends abort information to the log file.
+gpfdist hangs, the utility is stopped after the specified number of seconds, creates a core dump, and sends relevant information to the log file.

 This example sets the environment variable on a Linux system so that

 gpfdist exits after 300 seconds (5 minutes) of no activity.

 To serve files from a specified directory using port 8081 (and start

 gpfdist -d /var/load_files -p 8081 &